DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

-# Modeling Reinforced Concrete Walls with Continuum Elements to Simulate Through Opensees and Using Jupyter to Post Process Results
+# Modeling Reinforced Concrete Walls with Shell Elements to Simulate Through Opensees and Using Jupyter to Post Process Results

 **Josh Stokley and Laura Lowes, University of Washington**

-This use case example demonstrates how to use Jupyter notebook to model reinforced concrete walls and run them through OpenSeesMP on DesignSafe.
-Post processing scripts are also avaliable and able to run through designsafe, allowing for a steady flow and less steps for the user.
-The purpose of this use case is to be able to model, simulate, and post process multiple walls at once.
-This documentation will provide an example of one wall so the user may understand the steps in the workflow.
-This use case makes use of the following DesignSafe resources:
+The purpose of this use case is to be able to model, simulate, and post process multiple reinforced concrete walls at once.
+This use case uses jupyter notebooks to model these walls with shell elements and uses OpenSeesMP on DesignSafe to simulate the models.
+The documentation of this use case will use a single wall, RW1, as an example to understand the workflow and objectives of this use case.
+The following DesignSafe resources are used:
 (jupyter notebook link)
 (opensees link)

 <!--- this is a comment --->
 <!--- this is a comment --->